ethanbresk/SoundSage/README.md

 8. While on another user's profile page of the form `/profile/{id}`, you may:
 	* View their Spotify page and their blogs in a scrollable collection.

-9. While on the create page of the form `/create`, you may fill out the blog post forum and post it directly into our Database.
+9. While on the create page of the form `/create`, you may:
+	* Fill out the blog post form and search through the Spotify API song database by entering an Artist's name.
+	* Link an album of the specified artist to your blog and post it directly to our Database.

 10. While on the settings page of the form `/settings`, you may:
     * Click "**CHANGE THEME**" to alternate between light and dark color themes.